1:1 Integrative Physiotherapy

 More and more, research tells us that to prevent or recover from injury or illness the whole body and mind needs to be in balance, the best results often being through a multi-faceted approach.
-For me, Clinical Yoga represents this approach, where traditional Physiotherapy (assessing and treating a specific physical issue in a bio-psycho-social model) is integrated with Yoga (usually movement, breath work, meditation, energy work) and Mindfulness Based Practices (where experiential learning allow true awareness and body-mind connection to grow) resulting in a more holistic way to get physically and mentally in balance - helping you to recover better, feel stronger, have more confidence and be more present in life.
+For me, Integrative Physio/Clinical Yoga represents this approach, where traditional Physiotherapy (assessing and treating a specific physical issue in a bio-psycho-social model) is integrated with Yoga (usually movement, breath work, meditation, energy work) Mindfulness Based Practices (where experiential learning allow true awareness and body-mind connection to grow) and Somatic, resulting in a more holistic way to get physically and mentally in balance - helping you to recover better, feel stronger, have more confidence and be more present in life.

-Clinical Yoga for Wellbeing and Rehabilitation
+Integrative Physiotherapy for Wellbeing and Rehabilitation

 • The initial appointment is usually 90 minutes, this enables sufficient time to hear your story, carry out assessments where needed and make a good start on exploring and implementing strategies and techniques to start to work towards your goals.